 If you’ve noticed changes in the shape or firmness of your stomach, a tummy tuck may be the answer to a more streamlined, toned abdomen.

 While a tummy tuck can achieve outstanding results, it isn’t the right approach for everyone.
 You may be a good candidate for a tummy tuck if you:

 A personalized consultation at Central Coast Institute for Plastic Surgery can provide the information you need to decide if this procedure is right for you.

-To begin, general anesthesia is administered to ensure you rest comfortably throughout the procedure.
-Dr. Donath then creates an incision to gain access to your abdominal muscles.
-He repairs any separation or damage to the muscles to create a more toned and firm feel.
+To begin, anesthesia is administered to ensure you rest comfortably throughout the procedure.
+Your surgeon then creates an incision to gain access to your abdominal muscles.
+They repair any separation or damage to the muscles to create a more toned and firm feel.

-Next, he removes excess skin before pulling your upper abdominal skin downward to create a smoother and tighter profile.
+Next, they remove excess skin before pulling your upper abdominal skin downward to create a smoother and tighter profile.
 A new opening is made for your belly button, and it’s secured with sutures.

 The final step involves closing the incisions with sutures, surgical adhesive, clips, or tape, as needed.
 You’ll be moved to a recovery area until the anesthesia wears off.
 Oftentimes tummy tucks are done as outpatient procedures.

 Your recovery experience depends on your overall health and how well your body adapts after your surgery.
-Based on Dr. Donath’s instructions, you return to the office for suture removal, and he examines your incisions and assesses how you’re healing.
+Based on your surgeon’s instructions, you return to the office for suture removal, and they examine your incisions and assess how you’re healing.